 2. Not understanding when to best use NLP vs. on-rails or hybrid bot.

-3. Not taking a validated learning approach to developing features (start small and then add features based on user data/feedback)
+3. Not taking a validated learning approach to develop features (start small and then add features based on user data/feedback)

 4. Not creating native experiences/ content for messaging channels (ex. using email copywriting, etc.)